gateio/gateapi-php/docs/Api/WalletApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$associate_array['sub_uid'] = '10003'; // string | User ID of sub-account, you can query multiple records separated by `,`.
-If not specified, it will return the records of all sub accounts
+$associate_array['sub_uid'] = '10003'; // string | Sub-account user ID, you can query multiple records separated by `,`.
+If not specified, it will return records of all sub-accounts

 try {
     $result = $apiInstance->listSubAccountBalances($associate_array);